Francesco

 similarly to what happens in the case of electron capture with

-case of loss of two electrons, due to their intrinsic instability,
+in case of loss of two electrons, due to their intrinsic

-during the fall process towards the lowest layers, and eventually
+instability, during the fall process towards the lowest layers,

-an expulsion of the the H- ion takes place as a proton, as
+and eventually an expulsion of the the H- ion takes place as a

-experimentally detected in the cloud chamber, and nuclear
+proton, as experimentally detected in the cloud chamber, and

-reactions can occur with other neighbouring cores, said reactions
+nuclear reactions can occur with other neighbouring cores, said

-detected as transmutations on the active core after the production
+reactions detected as transmutations on the active core after

-a fusion process of hydrogen atoms, in particular of particular
+as a fusion process of hydrogen atoms, in particular of

-hydrogen isotopes atoms; instead, the process has to be understood
+particular hydrogen isotopes atoms; instead, the process has to

-as an interaction of a transition metal and hydrogen in general,
+be understood as an interaction of a transition metal and

-atoms of said clusters is such that a portion of material of said
+metal atoms of said clusters is such that a portion of material

-transition metal in the form of clusters or without clusters shows
+of said transition metal in the form of clusters or without

-a transition of a physical property of said metal, said property
+clusters shows a transition of a physical property of said

 - thermal conductivity;